ThinhVu/Android--optimize-journey/Readme.md

 ## Android optimize journey

-This is how I optimize my Android app from `4.3 MB` to `23.3 KB` in size.
+This is how I reduce my Android app from `4.3 MB` to `23.3 KB` in size.

 ### I'm gonna to make Yeeeeet